Don Buford: Early life

 Buford was born on February 2, 1937, in Linden, Texas.
-His father was killed in a shooting accident when Buford was a young child.
-His mother, Sedalia Buford, moved the family to Southern California after that to be closer to her family.
-Buford was a football and baseball star at Susan Miller Dorsey High School in Los Angeles, graduating in 1955.
+His father was killed in a shooting accident when he was a young child.
+His mother, Sedalia Buford, then moved the family to Southern California to be closer to her family.
+He was a football and baseball star at Susan Miller Dorsey High School in Los Angeles, graduating in 1955.

 College career

 At 5 ft 7 in (1.70 m) and 160 pounds (72.6 kg), he was not heavily recruited by colleges because of his size.
 He attended three semesters at Los Angeles City College, where he won All-Conference honors at quarterback in 1955 and at halfback in 1956.
 He received honorable mention as a Junior College All-American.
-He transferred to the University of Southern California (USC) on a football scholarship, because he could play baseball as well as football there.
+He transferred to the University of Southern California (USC) in the city, on a football scholarship, because he was able to play baseball in addition to football there.

 He began his college baseball career for the USC Trojans baseball team under legendary coach Rod Dedeaux, whose teams would win 10 College World Series.
 Buford became a regular in the 1958 and 1959 seasons.
 He played outfield and had a .323 batting average in 1958, on a Trojans team that won the College World Series, Dedeaux's first.
 Buford continued to play football at USC, as both a defensive and offensive halfback in 1957 and 1958.
 He led the team in kickoff returns both years, and in 1958, he led the team in interceptions, punt returns, and rushing yardage as well.
 In a stellar 1958 performance against Notre Dame, he rushed for 34 yards, threw a touchdown pass, returned kicks and punts, and had two interceptions.
 He was named All-Pacific Coast that year.
 He played halfback for the national all-stars in the Copper Bowl.
 In May 1959, he received USC's Jacob Gimbel Athletic Attitude Award, given to a senior athlete for best attitude.

 Dedeaux hired Buford as an assistant from 1985 to 1987.
 In 2001, he was inducted into the USC Athletics Hall of Fame for baseball.

 Buford's sons Don Buford, Jr. (who played in the Orioles minor league system, before becoming an orthopedic surgeon) and Damon Buford (who played 2½ years for the Orioles) also played for the USC Trojans.
 A third son, Daryl, went to USC's Gould School of Law and became an attorney.
 Buford's wife, Alescia (Jackson) Buford graduated from USC rival UCLA with a law degree.
 Buford is a member of Kappa Alpha Psi fraternity.